harmonicalchemy/modular-emacs/README.md

 The Mac OS was, and still is a nice environment to work _(and create)_ in...
 I loved the NextStep `NS` environment all the way back to when it was first created at **NeXT** And...
 Being a musician, composer, programmer and member of the **BCS NeXT SIG**, in those early days, I was in collaboration with the digital audio developers at NeXT during that time as well! _(I typed that from memory... hope I got the camel case right. lol)_.

 Now, I am not sure which direction Apple is taking...
 The design of Mac OS morphing into iOS and visa versa makes it not so much of a unix anymore (also Mac OS never had a proper unix File System anyway)...
 I remember it was the file system and risky R/W optical disks which were the Achelies heel of the **NeXT** computer.
 I am quite frightened by the new **APFS** spec Apple is throwing out!
 I have not upgraded past regular **Sierra** either...
 Time is running out?
 What to do?
+The new Mac Pros look way cool with probably more super-computing power than one of the older gen (pre-millennium) Cray super computers I bet!
+Seriously!
+Thank God no more Trash Can!
+LOL What were they thinking?
+Cylinder does not = Cray super power...
+You abandoned all us Music Hackers!
+I hope you are back now...
+And can you stay closer to standard unix?
+Thanks!
+Convince me your APFS is not evil or dangerous!
+Oh right...
+Can it be case sensitive too?

 Unfortunately I am dependent on Mac OS For digital music/sound, video, graphic design, etc. I currently use a late 2015 27" retina iMac.
 All of my other computing work is done on a reasonably secure Qubes _(personal hypervisor)_ Laptop that runs different flavors of Linux as App VMs...
 My Qubes laptop is used for writing, coding, business, personal...